pxc/gitbook/text/29_Git_and_Email_Am_Format_Patch/0_ Git_and_Email_Am_Format.markdown

 Git will apply each patch in order; if any conflicts are found, it will stop, and you can manually fix the conflicts and resolve the merge.
-(The "-3" option tells git to perform a merge; if you would prefer it just to abort and leave your tree and index untouched, you may omit that option.)
+(The "-3" option tells
+Git to perform a merge; if you would prefer it just to abort and leave your tree and index untouched, you may omit that option.)

 Once the index is updated with the results of the conflict